Key Stage 2

 Each child receives a broad and balanced curriculum, which is made up of a combination of these subjects through a creative curriculum approach.
 Children are involved in the planning of topics and links in learning are made to ensure breadth of skills, knowledge, understanding and values in all aspects of the curriculum.
 Theme weeks and educational visits are organised to enhance learning throughout the year.

 As a Catholic school, the children’s spiritual and moral development is of prime importance to the staff and Governors.
 We strive to establish a close co-operation amongst school, parents and outside agencies, ensure that any problems, relating to the development of the whole child are dealt with as soon as they arise.

 Our Acts of Collective worship as a school or in age groups aim to help the children express their growing understanding of their relationship with Christ in the Church.

 The themes that arise from the Religious Education programme Come and See are based upon the mystery of life, its dignity and purpose, the major Christian beliefs, sacramental understanding and celebration in ritual, the seasons of the liturgical year and great feast days.

 Extra Curricular Clubs

-There is a wide range of extra –curricular clubs that run throughout the week, most of which occur at the end of the school day and are led voluntarily by school staff.
+There are a wide range of extra –curricular clubs that run throughout the week, most of which occur at the end of the school day and are led voluntarily by school staff.
 These include:

 - writing clubs